 While this can be useful for deployments and counterfactual interactions with contracts,

-it can allow external calls to code that is not yet known, and could turn out to be
+it can allow external calls to code that is not yet known or can be altered, and could turn out to be

 malicous or insecure due to errors or weak protections.